elanmarkov/cse360project/README.md

   Unzip to desktop
   Note directory location of "SliceAndDice" folder

-Installation Instructions (Using Eclipse IDE)
+Installation Instructions (Using Eclipse IDE):
   New project inside the workspace dir:
     Create a new empty Java project into the workspace (File->New->Java Project).
     Right click on the source folder and choose Import...->General->File system